 There is hope for Endometriosis

 In light of endometriosis awareness month, which is coming to an end, I want to share some final thoughts of inspiration.
-If this girl with Stage 2/3/4 endometriosis, needing pills and menopause along with 5 surgeries can manage to be symptom free and conceive 3 kids there is hope for everyone.
+If this girl with Stage 2/3/4 endometriosis, needing pills and menopause along with 5 surgeries can manage to be symptom free and conceive 3 kids there is hope for everyone to feel better.

 Never give up, no matter how many symptoms, doctors or websites tell you to just mask it.
 Hormones impact our health in so many ways and we cannot afford to band aid them with solutions.
 The work required is deep, long and intense but its worth every ounce of effort.
 This is your life and you deserve to life it to the fullest.